 Since this option is invested in the stock market, there could be substantial fluctuations in the share value of the fund over short-term periods.

-Over longer time periods, mid-cap equity funds have provided substantial returns above inflation.
-Specifically, the Mid-Cap Equity Fund is expected to outperform the Plan's large cap equity funds (i.e., the Equity Index Fund and Socially Responsible Fund) with higher volatility.
-In addition, the Mid-Cap Equity Fund provides a source of diversification relative to other equity fund investments.
+Over longer time periods, mid-cap index funds have provided substantial returns above inflation.
+Specifically, the Mid-Cap Index Fund is expected to outperform the Plan's large cap equity funds (i.e., the Equity Index Fund and Socially Responsible Fund) with higher volatility.
+In addition, the Mid-Cap Index Fund provides a source of diversification relative to other equity fund investments.

 This fund is suitable for participants who favor an active management strategy and who are willing to take on more risk than is typically found in the Equity Index Fund.
 This is best suited for aggressive investors, particularly those who are at least ten years away from retirement.